Typee-Language/Typee/_Global_Documentation/Front-End_documentation/typee_front_end_scanner_sw_documentation.md

 The manipulated data are of two kinds:
 - as input, a __Typee__ source code;
-- as output, a _list_ of Token Nodes, appended in the order of their scanning, that is fully described in subsection 2.2 and 2.3 of this document.
+- as output, a _list_ of Token Nodes, appended in the order of their scanning, that is fully described in subsections 2.2 and 2.3 of this document.